APogue/APogue.github.io/_includes/sections/student-reactions-main.md

 "According to Nitka's diary,...during her Chicano studies class last fall her professor was "blatantly attacking Zionist identity" during class, even though the course subject does not align with the topic of the Israel-Palestine conflict."[^43]

-It would be beneficial for students and faculty to learn they must evaluate the message of a protest *before* being aggregated by it based on personal identity.
+It would be beneficial for students and faculty to learn they must evaluate the message of a protest *before* aggregating with it based on personal identity.
 Conversations in r/UCLA rightly ask, "what does Palestinian liberation" as
 Nuñez-Verdugo stated, mean exactly?
 As TheRealMichaelE put it, "The issue I have with the Free Palestine movement is I don't know what it means.
 There are definitely a lot of people in the movement that just want peace, equality, and reparations for Palestinians.
 There are also people in the movement that suport Oct 7th and Hamas." ([fig](##fig:confusion-over-the-message-of-the-movement-1)).
 When students lead with identity, a theme we see on the national level with identity politics, we are forced to assume the rest, which could range in messaging from moderate to extreme.